Navigation Set

 Alfred Tomatis was born on the first of January 1920.
 Son of a well-known operatic baritone from Nice and an Italian mother he studied medicine in Paris before, during and after the Second World War.
 A combination of research into the occupationally deaf for the French Government and his own private practice as an ear, nose and throat specialist with musicians and singers led him to a series of discoveries about the nature of hearing and listening.

-During the 1950s the first Electronic Listening Devices were developed and in 1957 the French Academy of Science and Medicine recognised the "Tomatis Effect" and the three "Laws of Tomatis".
+During the 1950s the first Electronic Listening Device was developed.
+He named the device the Electronic Ear, and with changing technology the electronic ear was developed, improved and enhanced.
+The Electronic Ear uses gating, bone conduction transducers and sound filters to tonify the muscles of the middle ear.
+He began to treat a variety of listening problems with the electronic ear including dyslexia and communication difficulties.
+In 1957 the French Academy of Science and Medicine recognised the "Tomatis Effect" and the three "Laws of Tomatis".
+Later research by Tomatis underlined the importance of the mother’s voice for the developing child in the womb and the subsequent effects this has on later life.
+He considered the use of a mother’s voice recording an integral part of the therapy with children.
 Professorships and honours followed and at the time of his death on Christmas Day on 2001 he had established Listening Centres for the Tomatis Therapy in more than 200 locations worldwide.